-(i) While not a term that yet has a universally recognised definition, in a valuation context sustainability encompasses a wide range of physical, social, environmental and economic factors that can affect value and of which valuers should be aware.

-- (ii) The range of issues includes, but is not limited to, key environmental risks, such as flooding, energy efficiency and climate, as well as matters of design, configuration, accessibility, legislation, management and fiscal considerations.
+- (i) While not a term that yet has a universally recognised definition, in a valuation context sustainability encompasses a wide range of physical, social, environmental and economic factors that can affect value and of which valuers should be aware. - (ii) The range of issues includes, but is not limited to, key environmental risks, such as flooding, energy efficiency and climate, current and historical land use as well as matters of design, configuration, accessibility, legislation, management and fiscal considerations.
 As commercial markets in particular become more sensitised to sustainability matters, so they may begin to complement traditional value drivers, both in terms of occupier preferences and in terms of purchaser behaviour. - (iii) The pace at which sustainability is feeding directly or indirectly into value is showing some wide jurisdictional variations.
 In order to respond appropriately as markets change, valuers should continuously seek to enhance their knowledge.
 The role of valuers is to assess value in the light of evidence normally obtained through analysis of comparable transactions.
 While valuers should reflect markets, not lead them, they should be aware of sustainability features and the implications these could have on property values in the short, medium and longer term.
-The issues may extend to: - environmental matters (see above) including, where applicable, climate change - configuration and design including use of materials and concepts increasingly associated with 'wellness' - accessibility and adaptability, including access and use by those with disabilities - energy efficiency, building 'intelligence' and other 'costs in use' - fiscal considerations. - (iv) Notwithstanding its current bearing on value, within the context of their instructions valuers are actively encouraged to identify and collect sustainability related data, as and when it becomes available, for future comparability.
+The issues may extend to:

+- environmental matters (see above) including, where applicable, climate change - configuration and design including use of materials and concepts increasingly associated with 'wellness' - accessibility and adaptability, including access and use by those with disabilities - energy efficiency, building 'intelligence' and other 'costs in use' - fiscal considerations. - (iv) Notwithstanding its current bearing on value, within the context of their instructions valuers are actively encouraged to identify and collect sustainability related data, as and when it becomes available, for future comparability. - (v) Only where existing market evidence would support this, or where in the valuer's judgement market participants would expressly reflect such matters in their bids, should sustainability characteristics directly influence value(s) reported. - (vi) Valuers are often asked to provide additional comment and strategic advice.
+In these cases it may be appropriate to consult with the client as to the use and applicability of sustainabilitymetrics and benchmarks that are applicable in each case.
+For example, when preparing valuations on the basis of Investment value or worth, sustainability factors that could influence investment decision- making may properly be incorporated, even though they are not directly evidenced through transactions.

-- (v) Only where market evidence would support this, should sustainability characteristics be built into a report on value. - (vi) Valuers are often asked to provide additional comment and strategic advice.
-In these cases it may be appropriate to consult with the client as to the use and applicability of sustainability metrics and benchmarks that are applicable in each case.
-For example, when preparing valuations on the basis of Investment value or worth, sustainability factors that could influence investment decisionmaking may properly be incorporated, even though they are not directly evidenced through transactions. - (vii) Where appropriate, in order to comply with best practice in reporting, valuers are recommended to: - assess the extent to which the subject property currently meets sustainability criteria typically expected within the context of its market standing and arrive at an informed view on the likelihood of these impacting on value, i.e. how a well-informed purchaser would take account of them in making a decision as to offer price - provide a description of the sustainability-related property characteristics and attributes that have been collected, which may, where appropriate, include items not directly reflected in the final advice as to value - provide a statement of their opinion on the relationship between sustainability factors and the resultant valuation, including a comment on the current benefits/ risks that are associated with these sustainability characteristics, or the lack of risks and - provide an opinion on the potential impact of these benefits and/or risks to relative property values over time.
+- (vii)Where appropriate, in order to comply with best practice in reporting, valuers are recommended to: - assess the extent to which the subject property currently meets sustainability criteria typically expected within the context of its market standing and arrive at an informed view on the likelihood of these impacting on value, i.e. how a well-informed purchaser would take account of them in making a decision as to offer price - provide a description of the sustainability-related property characteristics and attributes that have been collected, which may, where appropriate, include items not directly reflected in the final advice as to value - provide a statement of their opinion on the relationship between sustainability factors and the resultant valuation, including a comment on the current benefits/ risks that are associated with these sustainability characteristics, or the lack of risks and - provide an opinion on the potential impact of these benefits and/or risks to relative property values over time.